Bobby Fite: Early career

-Rise to fame
+Increased exposure

-In January 1983, Fite landed a recurring role on the NBC comedy series Silver Spoons.
+In January 1983, Fite landed a recurring role on the NBC sitcom Silver Spoons.
 On the series, Fite portrayed the smooth-talking cowboy with a Texas twang, J.T.
 Martin, a role that established him as a teen idol among the show's teen and tween audience alongside the show's other teen stars Ricky Schroder and Jason Bateman.
-Fite was a recurring guest-star on the series for two seasons, and in 1983, his portrayal earned him a Youth in Film Award (now known as the Young Artist Award) nomination as "Best Young Actor in a Comedy Series".
+Fite was a recurring guest-star on the series for two seasons, and in 1983, his portrayal earned him a Youth in Film Award (now known as the Young Artist Award) nomination as Best Young Actor in a Comedy Series.
 Later that same year, Fite appeared in his first starring role in an episode of CBS Children's Mystery Theatre, an hour-long anthology showcase for children's films much like the ABC Afterschool Specials and ABC Weekend Specials of the 1970s and 1980s.
-In the episode entitled "The Dirkham Detective Agency", Fite starred as David, a pre-teen detective, alongside fellow child stars, Mara Hobel (Mommie Dearest) and Leo O'Brien (The Last Dragon), out to solve their first case after two poodles are "dog-napped".
+In the episode "The Dirkham Detective Agency", Fite starred as David, a pre-teen detective, alongside fellow child actors, Mara Hobel (Mommie Dearest) and Leo O'Brien (The Last Dragon), out to solve their first case after two poodles are "dog-napped".
 On October 21 of that year, Fite guest-starred on the CBS series The Dukes of Hazzard.
-In the episode entitled "The Boar's Nest Bears", Fite portrayed Tommy, one of the farm boys on Hazzard County's pee-wee basketball team owned by Boss Hogg.
+In the episode "The Boar's Nest Bears", Fite portrayed Tommy, one of the farm boys on Hazzard County's youth basketball team owned by Boss Hogg.
 On October 29 of that same year, Fite guest-starred on the CBS Saturday morning science-fiction series, Benji, Zax & the Alien Prince.
-In the episode entitled "The Locals", Fite portrayed Will, the leader of a gang of bullies who cause trouble for the series' three title characters.
+In the episode "The Locals", Fite portrayed Will, the leader of a gang of bullies who cause trouble for the series' three title characters.